2019-MIT-Environmental-Bioinformatics/Lab-metagenome/Metag_assembly.md

 ![Alt text](Assemblies_metrics.png)

 ## Binning
-Several tools
+There are several tools, but MetaBAT2 has been shown from various independent groups to be the best-performing standalone binning tool.
+MetaBAT2 uses nucleotide composition information and source strain abundance (measured by depth-of-coverage by aligning the reads to the contigs) to perform binning.

 MetaBAT 2: an adaptive binning algorithm for robust and efficient genome reconstruction from metagenome assemblies https://peerj.com/preprints/27522/

-MetaBAT2 uses nucleotide composition information and source strain abundance (measured by depth-of-coverage by aligning the reads to the contigs) to perform binning

 ### Bin refining
 DAS